Article from 2003.

 If some of that seems like it should just be too obvious for words, then you haven’t visited many private homes lately.
 It seems far too common for people to have mold colonies on shower curtains that are so developed that I fully expect to see them publishing their own constitutions.
 We visited a home a few years ago (for an event that was planned months in advance) that had a pile of trash in the kitchen large enough to hide my dog and most toddlers (and that was, apparently, after a lot of cleaning had occurred to ready the place for guests, according to remarks from people who visited there often).
 I’ve actually gone to help prepare a dish for a potluck dinner at the home of a fellow church member and found it necessary to take the range apart to remove several generations of grease buildup for fear of starting a fire if I used the burners.
 On another occasion, I knocked on a neighbor’s door (this in a very nice middle-class suburban neighborhood with big yards and new cars everywhere you look) to discuss an issue that had arisen between our children, and was nearly knocked down by the smell of DOG! that flowed out of the door, making it very uncomfortable to even stand on the porch.
 I can’t even count the number of times I’ve been nauseated by the smell of a dirty catbox or diapers.
 When I was dating, my first visit to someone’s home was often my last visit, because I just don’t tolerate grunge well and see no reason to become more tolerant of it.

-Please note that none of the above were in housing projects.
-None of the people whose homes I have described were ill, elderly, or caring for an invalid.
+Please note that none of the people whose homes I have described were ill, elderly, or caring for an invalid.
 None of them were raised in third-world countries.
 All of them consider themselves perfectly normal and civilized.
-They’re all reasonably well educated people with excellent jobs who can well afford to either buy the proper equipment and supplies to clean their homes or hire someone to clean for them.
+They’re all reasonably well-educated people with excellent jobs who can well afford to either buy the proper equipment and supplies to clean their homes or hire someone to clean for them.